Get

 The Benefits of a Wiry Coat

-Most Terrier mixes have a wiry coat, as Max does.
-This type of coat isn’t soft and smooth like most other dog coats but instead is coarse and thick to protect the dog from thorns and sharp branches while hunting, which is what Terriers were initially used for.
+Most Terrier mixes have a wiry coat, just like Max does.
+This type of coat isn’t soft and smooth like most other dog coats; instead, it’s coarse and thick to protect the dog from thorns and sharp branches while hunting, which is what Terriers were originally bred for.
 They’ve since become a household favorite, especially among those with allergies, as they don’t shed as much as dogs with soft coats.

 However, even with their wiry coats, they’re not hypoallergenic—no breed truly is—because it’s the protein found in the dander, saliva, and urine of a dog that sets off an allergic reaction.
 But they are still great options to consider, as they typically shed fewer allergens around the house and don’t drool.